realm/realm-js/integration-tests/README.md

 ### Installing the integration tests

 The individual environments can be installed and run independently (see "Installing an environment on CI").
-For convenience to developers, this directory contains a package that will produce a packaged version of Realm JS and install all environments:
+For convenience to developers, this directory contains a package that will produce a packaged version of Realm JS, a packaged version of the integration tests suite and install all environments:

 ```bash
 npm install